takumiw/Deep-Learning-for-Human-Activity-Recognition/README.md

 The preprocessed raw sensor signals are classified DeepConvLSTM.
 The fully connected layers of CNN are replaced with LSTM layers.
 The DeepConvLSTM architecture follows the study [1].

 ## Stacked Denoising AutoEncoder (SDAE)
-The preprocessed raw sensor signals are trained with Stacked Denoising AutoEncoder, softmax layer is superimposed on top of Encoder, then whole network is fine-tuned for the target classification task.
+The preprocessed raw sensor signals are trained with SDAE, softmax layer is superimposed on top of Encoder, then whole network is fine-tuned for the target classification task.
 I used as same settings to the reference [2] as possible, but could not reproduce the result in the paper.

+## Multi Layer Perceptron (MLP)
+The preprocessed raw sensor signals are trained with MLP, which consists of two hidden layers.

-## Reference
+# Reference
 [1] Ordóñez, F. J., & Roggen, D. (2016).
 Deep convolutional and lstm recurrent neural networks for multimodal wearable activity recognition. *Sensors*, *16*(1), 115.
 [2] Gao, X., Luo, H., Wang, Q., Zhao, F., Ye, L., & Zhang, Y. (2019).
 A human activity recognition algorithm based on stacking denoising autoencoder and lightGBM. *Sensors,* *19*(4), 947.
 [3] Reyes-Ortiz, J. L., Oneto, L., Samà, A., Parra, X., & Anguita, D. (2016).
 Transition-aware human activity recognition using smartphones. *Neurocomputing*, *171*, 754-767.